 This step is not described in the Field Manual; therefore the procedure is described here in detail

-7. Data input - the "GLORIA Data Input Tools (GDIT)"
+7. Data input - the "GLORIA Online Data Input Tool"

-8. Data submission and compilation in the central GLORIA database
+8. Final data check and compilation into the central GLORIA database

-The data provider (you) retains exclusive ownership of the data.
-After your data is included into the central database, it will be fully accessibly to you, and a summary will be made available in the public domain.
+A copy of the validated dataset will be returned.
+You as data provider retain exclusive ownership of the data.
 The use of your full dataset or parts of it by interested parties (including the GLORIA Coordination Office) requires the data provider's permission including issues about authorship of resulting publications.